How to Easily Decoupage a Glass Platter

 Step 10 – Continue around the platter with Mod Podge and place the other pieces of napkin on the surface.
 I wanted very little overlap of the napkin.
 Fill in with smaller pieces of napkin as needed.

 Step 11 – After the platter is completely covered with the napkin pieces, cover the entire surface with another layer of Mod Podge.
 Allow the platter to sit for a few hours to dry.
+Then, for extra protection, apply another thin coat of Mod Podge to the entire back of the plate.
+Allow to completely dry.

 NOTE: You will notice that the Mod Podge is white.
 As the Mod Podge dries, it will become clear.